-In pictures: Donald Trump arrested on criminal charges
+In pictures: Donald Trump inside the courtroom

 - Published

-Donald Trump is the first former US President to be arrested on criminal charges.

-He is being arraigned at the Manhattan Criminal Courthouse on criminal charges said to be related to hush money payments made to adult film star Stormy Daniels in 2016.
+Donald Trump has pleaded not guilty to 34 felony charges related falsifying business records, stemming from hush money payments made to adult film star Stormy Daniels in 2016.

-It took just minutes for the former president's motorcade to make the 6.4km drive (4 mile) from his home at Trump Tower to the Manhattan Criminal Courthouse.
+It took just minutes for the former president's motorcade to make the 6.4km (4 mile) drive from his home at Trump Tower to the Manhattan Criminal Courthouse.
 During the drive, he posted on his social media website: "Seems so SURREAL -- WOW, they are going to ARREST ME".

 He appeared calm and serious as he walked into the courthouse, pausing to wave at the crowd.